-Pre-freeze bowl models, such as the Magimix L135 Le Glacier, use an electric motor, or may be "hand-cranked", to stir the ice cream mixture and prevent ice crystal build up, while a specially constructed freezing bowl reduces the temperature gradually until the mix freezes as smooth ice cream.
+Pre-freeze bowl models use an electric motor, or may be "hand-cranked", to stir the ice cream mixture and prevent ice crystal build up, while a specially constructed freezing bowl reduces the temperature gradually until the mix freezes as smooth ice cream.
 The freezing bowl is usually double-skinned, and filled with a solution that has a low freezing point (and therefore very low temperature when it comes out of the freezer).
 Because the ice cream mixture is being frozen by direct contact with an element (the frozen bowl) the ice cream will get down to temperature quickly.

 The disadvantage of a pre-freeze bowl model is that you need to plan in advance and put the bowl into the freezer anywhere up to 24 hours prior to making the ice cream, and once you have used it it needs to be re-frozen.
 Sometimes the mixture also needs to be frozen for a little longer after churning, if you want a really firm consistency.
 That all said, if you only make a batch of ice cream infrequently, these relative inexpensive machines could be a good option for your catering business.